mostafa/grest/README.md

 gREST (Graph-based REST API Framework) is a RESTful API development framework on top of Python, Flask, Neo4j and Neomodel.
 Its primary purpose is to ease development of RESTful APIs with little effort and minimum amount of code.

+## ⚠️ WARNING ⚠️

+This package is not maintained regularly and there might be many issues, which is due to the constraints on my time and interest to contribute to its development.
+The original idea was to devise a simple way to store and traverse graph-based data and to create REST APIs on top of Flask and Neo4j.
+Today, there are many standard industry-proven technologies such as GraphQL that can do the job much better than gREST.
+Still, I'd be happy to help you if you have issues.

 ## Python Version Compatibility

 If you want to use gREST with Python 2.7, you will need to stick with the good old [1.4.0](https://pypi.org/project/pygrest/1.4.0/) version.
 For Python 3.x onwards, use the latest version starting with 2.x.x or the `master` branch.